CSU Police and How to Report a Crime

 - The department includes an investigations unit, patrol unit, records office and a 911 dispatch center.

-- CSUPD officers are also commissioned officers in the city of Fort Collins and Larimer County.
+- CSUPD officers are also commissioned officers in Larimer County and the city of Fort Collins.

-- CSU police officers are armed and have full law enforcement authority on all property owned or controlled by the university, including the authority to make arrests on or off campus.
+- CSU police officers are armed and have full law enforcement authority on all property owned or controlled by the university, and the authority to make arrests on or off university property.

 - Colorado State University police officers complete at least 860 hours of training in a state‐certified police academy and field‐training program in preparation for their jobs.

-About the CSU Police Department work on campus:
+About the CSU Police Department’s work on campuses

-- Colorado State University police officers routinely patrol on foot all buildings on campus.
+- Colorado State University police officers routinely patrol all buildings on campuses.

-- Officers patrol campus grounds by bicycle, motorcycle, and vehicles.
+- Officers patrol campuses grounds on foot, by bicycle and in vehicles.

-- Campus Safety Officers are student employees who assist at campus events and provide safe escorts across campus via SafeWalk.
+- Campus Safety Officers are student employees who assist at university events and provide safe escorts across campus via SafeWalk.
 These employees receive more than 50 hours of training.
-More information at https://police.colostate.edu/safe-walk/.
+More information at https://police.colostate.edu/safe‐walk/.

 How to Report an Emergency or Crime

 If you witness or experience a crime or emergency, report it as soon as possible to CSU police by calling 911.
-The CSU Police Department is located in Green Hall.
+The CSU Police Department is located in Green Hall at the corner of Laurel and Meridian streets.
 CSUPD operates 24 hours a day.
-The non-emergency number is 970-491-6425.
+The non‐emergency number is 970‐491‐6425.

 It is important to report what you observe even if others have already made a report.

-- To report a crime in progress or immediate threat to campus safety call 911 from any phone.
+- To report a crime in progress or immediate threat to campus safety call or text 911 from any phone.
 If you are on campus, tell the dispatcher so immediately.

-- To report a crime that is no longer in progress and is not an immediate threat, call (970) 491-6425 or visit http://police.colostate.edu/pages/police-services.aspx#report.
-Crimes may be reported anonymously.
+- To report a crime that is no longer in progress and is not an immediate threat, call (970) 491‐6425 or visit http://police.colostate.edu/.
+Crimes may be reported anonymously online at https://police.colostate.edu/anonymous-crime-report/.

-- To report a fire, call 911 from any phone.
+- To report a fire, call or text 911 from any phone.
 If you are on campus, identify your location as Colorado State University first, and the campus location of the fire.

-- To report any other emergency in progress, call 911.
+- To report any other emergency in progress, call or text 911.

-Tips for Reporting an Emergency when Calling 911
+Tips for Reporting an Emergency when Contacting 911

-- CSUPD dispatchers have an enhanced system that allows our dispatcher to see where you are calling from.
+- CSUPD dispatchers have an enhanced system that allows the dispatcher to see where the call is from.
 This does not work for cell phones without location services turned on.

 - The dispatcher will need to know the address of the emergency, which is not necessarily where the call is coming from.